Punishment of a Chinese comedy group sends chills through the artistic sphere - ExBulletin

 Punishment of a Chinese comedy group sends chills through the artistic sphere

-BEIJING, May 28 China’s recent punishment of a comedy studio has sent a chill through the country’s cultural sphere, a stark reminder of the increasingly limited public space for artistic expression under President Xi Jinping.
+BEIJING: China’s recent punishment of a comedy studio has chilled the country’s cultural sphere – a stark reminder of the increasingly limited public space for artistic expression under President Xi Jinping.

 Last week, authorities fined Xiaoguo Culture Media millions of dollars and suspended their performances indefinitely after a comedian made an oblique joke about the People’s Liberation Army (PLA).